nicbou/nicolasbouliane.com/frontend/content/blog/ask-nicely.md

 > **Good:** "What residence permit options do I have?
 I can't get a work visa or a Blue Card because I don't have vocational training.
 Can I move to Germany as a student, or do an internship there instead?"

+## What is your situation?

+Provide all the important information up front.
+If I have enough information to help you, we can solve your problem faster.

+> **Bad:** “Help how do I move to Germany?"

+> **Good:** “I am a Nigerian citizen and I currently live in Hungary.
+I have a university degree in software engineering.
+How can I move to Germany?”

 ## Remember the human

 I will help you *for free*, but I ask for 3 things in return:

 - **Make an effort.** I can't do all the work for you.
 I won't spend 30 minutes to save you 30 seconds of research.
-I won't help you if you make no effort to help yourself.
+If you don't make an effort, I won't help you.
 - **Be reasonable.** I help people for free as a courtesy.
 If you need a personal consultation or comprehensive support, please hire someone.
 - **Be kind.** Say hello, please and thank you.
 I am a stranger who helps you for free, not a chatbot.
 Don't be like [Liam](/images/rude-email.png).